 The narrative style used in the captions and video reels aligns the substance of history with today's digital lifestyle.
-The use of informal greetings such as "Guys", the selection of light yet meaningful diction, and the use of visual archival media from institutions such as KITLV, make history feel close, relevant and integrated into users' daily lives.
-This reflects the application of historical literacy that is contextual to the times (Downey & Long, 2015; Nokes, 2022).
+The use of informal the greetings such as "Guys", selection of light yet meaningful diction, and the use of visual archival media from institutions such as KITLV, make history feel close, relevant and integrated into users' reflects daily lives.
+This the application of historical literacy that is contextual to the times (Downey & Long, 2015; Nokes, 2022).

-Implications and Contributions to Historical Literacy and Education literacy according to Veijola & Rantala (2018), namely the ability to work with, analyze, and produce valid interpretations of historical sources (Nokes, 2022).
+Implications and Contributions to Historical Literacy and Education

+The results showed that the @historiadotid account produces historical narratives that not only convey information. also emphasize but clarification, source validation, and invitation to critical thinking.
+This is in line with the concept of historical literacy according to Veijola & Rantala (2018), namely the ability to work with, analyze, and produce valid interpretations of historical sources (Nokes, 2022).
 This categorises the quality of students' writing on the subject of sourcing, and has been demonstrated to be correlated positively with the frequency of sourcing in students' writing.
 This finding suggests a connection between strategy use and historical thinking.
 The ensuing discourse proffers a series of recommendations for the conception of written assessments that are designed to evaluate students' historical thinking (Nokes, 2017).